On average about 200 people visit the collections each year and about 2000 specimens are sent out on loan.

 Images are particularly useful when the requested loan is from the type and figured collection or is extremely fragile.

 Many of our collections already have images available.
 Future plans include complete imaging of the type and figured collection and any new accessions.
-The types database (PaleoCentral) is available online and is currently being updated.
+The types database (PaleoCentral) is available online and our complete catalog is also available via our Specify database web portal.
 The high resolution imagery includes multi-focus composites to provide the best possible rendition of the specimen.

-High resolution images may be requested via the loan request form.
+High resolution images may be requested by contacting our Collections Manager, Liath Appleton (firstname.lastname@example.org).
 Urgent requests, for specimens that are not yet imaged, will be considered.